mdelmans/python-camunda-sdk/docs/index.md

  ![Pycam logo](img/pycam.svg){ width="100" }
 # About

-**Python Camunda SDK** is an implementation of Camunda SDK in Python built on top of the [pyzeebe](https://github.com/camunda-community-hub/pyzeebe).
+**Python Camunda SDK** is an implementation of [Camunda](https://camunda.com/) SDK in Python built on top of [pyzeebe](https://github.com/camunda-community-hub/pyzeebe).

-It simplifies definitions of outbound and inbound connectors and utilises [pydantic](https://pydantic.dev/) for data validation.
+It simplifies the definitions of outbound and inbound connectors and utilises [pydantic](https://pydantic.dev/) for data validation.

 [Get started](quick_start){ .md-button }